EvilKanoa/Zoom/README.md

 1. Clone repo.
 2. Copy `.env.sample` into `.env` and configure it as required.
 3. Run `npm install`, then either (a) build the files locally or (b) let the server build the files.
+For a locally built production server:
-4a.
-Use `npm run prod` to build the `dist` folder then run the production server and serve the `dist` folder.
+* Use `npm run prod` to build the `dist` folder then run the production server and serve the `dist` folder.
+For building and running a production server:
-4b.
-Use `npm run build` to build the dist folder locally then use `npm run server` to run the production server.
+* Use `npm run build` to build the dist folder locally then use `npm run server` to run the production server.